|

 can be more expensive than getting a meal in a restaurant!
 The cheapest

-and cigarettes are €2-3 a packet.
+and cigarettes in Greece are in 2023 €4 to 5 a packet.
 The kiosks (Periptero in Greek) are useful;

 open almost all hours they sell just about everything: cigarettes, drinks,